skirino/dist_agent/README.md

     - Behaviour of a distributed agent is defined by the `module` part of its identity.
         - The callbacks are divided into "pure" ones and "side-effecting" ones.
     - Distributed agent is "activated" (initialized) when `DistAgent.command/5` is called with a nonexisting ID.
-        - Subsequent calls of `DistAgent.command/5` and `DistAgent.query/5` are handled by the agent.
     - Distributed agent is "deactivated" (removed from memory) when it's told to do so by the callback.
 - Quota
     - Quota defines an upper limit of number of distributed agents that can run within it (soft limit).